niksudan/discord-weekly/INSTALLATION.md

 | `PLAYLIST_NAME`                | Name of the Spotify playlist                 | Think                                                                                                       |
 | `MUSIC_SOURCE_CHANNEL_ID`      | Discord channel ID where to get songs from   | Right click on the channel                                                                                  |
 | `MUSIC_DESTINATION_CHANNEL_ID` | Discord channel ID where to post playlist to | Right click on the channel                                                                                  |

+The `ENVIRONMENT` is an optional variable.
+If defined and set as `development`, the playlist will not update, and a message will not send to the channel.

 ## First Time Setup